Manual PMS install on Proxmox¶

 Existing drives¶

-Identify the existing drive and take note of the partition you wish to mount.
-This is usually displayed as -part1
+Identify the existing drive and note the partition you want to mount.
+When using /dev/disk/by-id, the first partition is usually shown with a -part1 suffix (but not always!).

 Info

-Ensure you have the correct supporting libraries for your filesystem installed such as xfsprogs
+Make sure you have the supporting tools for your filesystem installed, such as xfsprogs for XFS.

-You should now be able to mount the drive manually like so:
+You should now be able to mount the drive manually:

-Verify that the drive mounted and displays the correct size as expected:
+Verify that the drive mounted and shows the expected size:

 Filesystem Size Used Avail Use% Mounted on